-- Instructions and story for playing the game The Long Journey

-- Maltese version of the story

-- Nine pictures showing DANGERS that you can print for use with the game: egg thief no food sea hunter storm falcon desert
+- 1. Instructions and story for playing the game The Long Journey - 2.
+Maltese version of the story Vjaġġ Twil - 3.
+Nine pictures showing DANGERS that you can print for use with the game:

-lost habitat poison
+egg thief hunter desert no food storm lost habitat sea falcon poison

-- Maltese version of the nine DANGERS

-- Bird migration factsheet
+- 4. Maltese version of the nine DANGERS - 5.
+Bird migration factsheet